Top 5 places to live in Leeds

 Image of Headingley Park, LS6

-Jumping right to the top of the list at the latest update, Headlingley Park is Leed’s number one new build development.
-This rental-only scheme in the popular Headingley suburb of the city, within easy reach of the city centre but with its own very distinctive sense of community.
-The development offers studions, one and two-bedroom apartment, fully furnished and with access to a range of on-site amenities, all set within a leafy parkland location.
+In 4th place, Headlingley Park is a rental-only scheme in the popular Headingley suburb of the city, within easy reach of the city centre but with its own very distinctive sense of community.
+The development offers studios, one and two-bedroom apartment, fully furnished and with access to a range of on-site amenities, all set within a leafy parkland location.

 Read reviews and details of Headingley Park, LS6